Konmeo22132-alt/Discord-spotify-status-changer/README.md

 Spotify playback synced to Discord Custom Status

-OAuth handled via Authorization Code + Refresh Token
+OAuth via Authorization Code + Refresh Token

 ngrok used only for HTTPS when running locally